-The following is based on factual information taken from Government Gazettes, Maps, Crown Plans and Newspapers of the day.
+The following is based on factual information taken from Government Gazettes, Maps, Crown Survey Plans, letters and newspapers of the day.

 First Bark C of E Church with graves within the fence line